 Mr. Chen serves on the faculty of Temple University’s Esther Boyer College of Music.
 He performs on a viola made by Carlo Antonio Testore in Milan, Italy, c.
 1756.
 He and Natalie reside in Narberth, Pennsylvania, with their daughter, Clara.

-Photo: Joe Kuan, Joie Elie Photography
+Photo by Joe Kuan, Joie Elie Photography